 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

-18-4-513 of the Colorado Revised Statutes makes it a crime to use an offensive-smelling substance or irritant to interfere with another person’s use of the land, building, or vehicle is a criminal offense.
-The penalties for criminal use of a noxious substance include up to 6 months in prison and a fine of up to $750.
+18-4-513 of the Colorado Revised Statutes makes it a crime to use an offensive-smelling substance or irritant to interfere with another person’s use of the land, building, or vehicle.
+The penalties for criminal use of a noxious substance include up to $100 in fines.

-18-4-513 CRS states that “(1) Any person who deposits on the land or in the building or vehicle of another, without his consent, any stink bomb or device, irritant, or offensive-smelling substance with the intent to interfere with another’s use or enjoyment of the land, building, or vehicle commits a class 3 misdemeanor.
+18-4-513 CRS states that “(1) Any person who deposits on the land or in the building or vehicle of another, without the other person’s consent, any stink bomb or device, irritant, or offensive-smelling substance with the intent to interfere with another’s use or enjoyment of the land, building, or vehicle commits a civil infraction.
 (2) It shall be an affirmative defense that a peace officer in the performance of his duties reasonably used a noxious substance.”

 Under Colorado law, the criminal use of a noxious substance involves “any person who deposits on the land or in the building or vehicle of another, without his consent, any stink bomb or device, irritant, or offensive-smelling substance with the intent to interfere with another’s use or enjoyment of the land, building, or vehicle.”1